Professor Griff: Antisemitism and departure from Public Enemy

-During the interview with David Mills, Griffin made numerous statements such as "Jews are responsible for the majority of the wickedness in the world".
+During the 1989 interview with David Mills, Griffin made numerous statements such as "Jews are responsible for the majority of the wickedness in the world".
 When the interview was published, a media firestorm emerged, and the band found itself under intense scrutiny.

-In a series of press conferences, Griffin was either fired, quit, or never left.
+In a series of press conferences, Griffin was either fired, quit, or demoted.
 Def Jam co-founder Rick Rubin had already left the label by then; taking his place alongside Russell Simmons was Lyor Cohen, the son of Israeli immigrants who had run Rush Artist Management since 1985.
-Before the dust settled, Cohen claims to have arranged for a Holocaust Museum to give the band a private tour.
+Before the dust settled, Cohen claims to have arranged for a Holocaust museum to give the band a private tour.

 In an attempt to defuse the situation, Public Enemy frontman Chuck D first expressed an apology on Griffin's behalf, and fired Griffin soon thereafter.
 Griffin later rejoined the group, provoking more protests, causing Chuck D to briefly disband the group.
-When Public Enemy reformed, due to increasing attention from the press and pressure from Def Jam hierarchy, Griffin was no longer with the band.
+When Public Enemy reformed, due to increasing attention from the press and pressure from Def Jam hierarchy, Griffin was no longer with the group.

 Griffin later publicly expressed remorse for his statements after a meeting with the National Holocaust Awareness Student Organization in 1990.

 In his 2009 book Analytixz, Griffin once again admitted the faults in his 1989 statement: "To say the Jews are responsible for the majority of wickedness that went on around the globe, I would have to know about the majority of wickedness that went on around the globe, which is impossible...I'm not the best knower—God is.
 Then, not only knowing that, I would have to know who is at the crux of all of the problems in the world and then blame Jewish people, which is not correct."
 Griff also said that not only were his words taken out of context, but that the recording was never released to the public for an unbiased listen.
 In a YouTube interview on August 2, 2018, Griffin recalled one of his many long conversations with record executive Lyor Cohen he said he used to have respectful debates about history: "I told him about the history of him and his people about the Ashkenazi, the Ashke-Nazis, and when I laid it on him he couldn't handle it and I'm like, all right, which is common knowledge today everybody talking about it, you understand what I'm saying people are making books about it."

+In June 2020, Griffin was a guest on the podcast Cannon's Class by rapper and television host Nick Cannon.
+During the podcast, Cannon and Griffin stated antisemitic conspiracy theories about Jewish control of finance and the Rothschild family and "black people as the 'true Hebrews'".